Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 The above base-10 logarithm and 10^X are particularly useful for working with dB values.

-To raise each element of Buf0 to power K, use the relationship X^K = exp(log(X) * K) like this:
+If you are certain that you have no negative or zero values, you can raise each element of Buf0 to power K via the relationship X^K = exp(log(X) * K) like this:

 Buf0="<L(1)" ;Log2 of each element Buf0="<*(K)" ;K times each element Buf0="<E(1)" ;Exp2 of each element